dennissergeev/2017_march_talk/slides.md

 * This slide shows an example of a polar low that developed over the Norwegian Sea in late March 2013
 * You can either look at the evolution of the clouds on the right (time goes from top to the bottom row)
 * On the left the same PL is shown following the track
-* Chains of mesoscale disturbances appeared around the synoptic low, forming the so-called merry-go-round signature
-* The northerly flow converged into a line of intense vorticity (brownish colours)
+* The northerly flow converged into a line of high cyclonic vorticity (brownish colours)
 * It was undulating and producing small instability waves
 * The vorticity filament bent in half and curled up into a PL
 * Later, the PL broke down into a bunch of smaller disturbances